SanomaCZ/ella-hub/doc/auth.rst

 Login response content
 ----------------------
-After login request is sent and requesting user is authenticated, login response is sent with specified content format.
+After login request is sent and requesting user is authenticated, login response is acquired with specified content format.
 All necessary resources definitions are sent to user with all attributes.
-If user don't have rights to see resource attribute, ``disabled`` flag is set to ``true``.
+If user doesn't have rights to see resource attribute, ``disabled`` flag is set to ``true``.

+..
 Object-level permissions are implemented too.
 Every resource has ``_patch`` and ``_delete`` boolean attributes.

 Login response content format:
 ::

   {
     "api_key": "...",
     "auth_tree":
       {
         "resource_name":
           {
             "allowed_http_methods":["get", "post", "put", "delete", "patch"],
+            "states":
+              {
+                "added": "Added",
+                ...
+              }
             "fields":
                {
                 "attr1":
                   {
                     "nullable":boolean, "readonly":boolean, "disabled":boolean
                   },
-                "_patch": {...},
-                "_delete":{...}
               }
           }
         "articles":